 Jean-Paul Sartre was one of the most influential philosophers of the 20th century, known for shaping existentialism.
 Born in Paris, Sartre believed that life has no inherent meaning, but it’s up to us to create our own purpose.
 This idea of freedom and responsibility is central to his work and still resonates today.

-Sartre’s key contributions include works like Being and Nothingness, where he explored concepts such as free will, bad faith, and the human condition.
+Sartre made important contributions with works like Being and Nothingness.
+In this book, he looked at free will, bad faith, and the human condition.
 He argued that we are completely free to make choices, but with this freedom comes responsibility for those choices.
 Beyond philosophy, Sartre’s plays and novels, such as No Exit, brought his ideas to a wider audience.

 Sartre’s philosophy offers a powerful message: you have the freedom to shape your own life